anarcat/terms-benchmarks/README.md

 a window is shrinked and expanded or when an expanded window doesn't rejoin long lines previously broken up.

-All tests were done on Debian 9 and verified Fedora 27. mlterm fails the true-color test in Debian but succeeds in F27.
+All tests were done on Debian 9 and verified Fedora 27.

 Original feature review
 -----------------------